simonfrisch/hello-world/log.md

 ## Log file

+In this file, the tasks and activities are documented.

 #### Task distribution of week 3 (March 3, 2020)
 - [x] Wiki einrichten + Log (Simon)
 - [ ] Git Repo (Roger)